-6. Create an enjoyable and fun learning environment.
+6. Create an enjoyable and fun learning environment

 Doing my best to create an enjoyable and fun learning environment I always keep in mind to use humor once in a while and always extend consideration to my students.
-My ways should inspire them to explore and to be always attentive.
+My ways should inspire them to explore and to always be attentive.
 When I evoke laughter in the classroom, I can sense that my students are doing their best for better classroom behavior.

 I just can’t imagine myself entering the classroom with a big frown.
 This causes intimidation and students will not be at ease and their minds wander about.
 Each time I enter the classroom for my scheduled time, I should always bear in mind that the students are looking at me and so I have to display a pleasant appearance.

 A fun classroom doesn’t equal a bunch of learners doing nothing, staring out the window, or talking with their classmates.
-It’s about the atmosphere you created so your students are engaged in learning.
+It’s about the atmosphere you create so your students are engaged in learning.
 Moreover, it is about having enjoyment and fun while understanding and remembering concepts.
 The more they enjoy the discussion, the more they are able to retain information.

-7. Connect the learning materials to students’ experiences.
+7. Connect the learning materials to students’ experiences

 Give examples and use students’ general life experiences.
 This will give you the opportunity to connect with your students.
 As you talk about characterization in dissecting the elements of the short story, you can somehow ask them to give their opinion or descriptions of the characters and how these characters act in real-life situations.